 - All amounts stated in the Rules are stated in Canadian dollars and all payments to be made in accordance with the Rules shall be in Canadian dollars.
 Intent to participate fees and annual participation fees are not GST exempt, and amounts stated in the Rules do not include any applicable taxes.
-The Board's GST/HST number is 89050 0705 RT0001. - 802 Public accounting firms, including foreign public accounting firms, that are applying to become a participant in the oversight program shall pay to the Board, at the time of filing with the Board the Intent to Participate form and the Quality Control Report, an Intent to Participate fee in accordance with the following schedule: - a.
-Each of Deloitte Canada, Ernst & Young Canada, KPMG Canada and PricewaterhouseCoopers Canada \$500,000; - b.
-Each of BDO Dunwoody Canada and Grant Thornton Canada \$100,000; - c.
-Other public accounting firms with more than 50 reporting issuer audit clients \$25,000; - d.
-Public accounting firms with between 11 and 50 reporting issuer audit clients \$5,000; - e.
-Public accounting firms with between 3 and 10 reporting issuer audit clients \$2,000; and - f.
+The Board's GST/HST number is 89050 0705 RT0001. - Public accounting firms, including foreign public accounting firms, that are applying to become a participant in the oversight program shall pay to the Board, at the time of filing with the Board the Intent to Participate form and the Quality Control Report, an Intent to Participate fee in accordance with the following schedule: - a.
+Public accounting firms with more than 100 reporting issuer clients \$100,000 - b.
+Public accounting firms with between 50 and 99 reporting issuer audit clients \$25,000; - c.
+Public accounting firms with between 11 and 50 reporting issuer audit clients \$5,000; - d.
+Public accounting firms with between 3 and 10 reporting issuer audit clients \$2,000; and - e.
 Public accounting firms with 2 or fewer reporting issuer audit clients \$1,000.